atom2ueki/prisma/README.md

 ![neural-cover](https://s3.atom2ueki.com/neural-style/neural-cover.jpg)

-this is a concept of how you can build a nodejs api with tensorflow to making your own prisma app (backend) prisma backend served with docker (credits to [Tensorflow](https://www.tensorflow.org/) and [neural-style](https://github.com/anishathalye/neural-style))
+this is a concept of how you can build a nodejs api with tensorflow to making your own prisma backend served with docker (credits to [Tensorflow](https://www.tensorflow.org/) and [neural-style](https://github.com/anishathalye/neural-style))

 ## Requirements
 1. NVIDIA Cuda GPU